symphonyoss/App-Integrations-Github/README.md

 As the GitHub admin of a repository, you can configure a WebHook to post messages to a URL you generate in the GitHub WebHook Application to start receiving notifications for the supported events.
 As of the current version, one must set the WebHook Content type to application/json, as shown below:

 ## Using a custom trust store
-GitHub integration connects to the GitHub service to retrieve information about GitHub users.
+GitHub integration connects to the GitHub service to retrieve information about users (user name) and display it on webhook events.

+When using a custom truststore for the Integration Bridge, make sure it also includes the proper certificate to connect to the GitHub service.
+If GitHub is used as a cloud service, download the certificate from GitHub domain and add it to the custom trustore.
+In case GitHub is deployed on premises, make sure the truststore contains the certificate to connect to the on-prem server and the Integration Bridge can also access that server through the network.

+In case the Integration Bridge can not access GitHub, webhooks will still work, but only usernames will be displayed on the events.

 ![Selecting content type](src/docs/sample/sample_webhook_content_type.png)